Antthony Mark Hankins: Antthony Originals

-Returning to the United States in 1992, Antthony Mark Hankins began working at JCPenney Corporation as the Quality Assurance Manager.
-In this role he utilized his skills and eye for fashion to drive his career forward.
-Within eight weeks he had been promoted to become the first and only in-house designer in the Minority Supplier Development Division at JCPenney's corporate headquarters in Dallas.
+At the age of 21, returning to the United States in 1992, Anthony Mark Hankins joined JCPenney Corporation in California as the Quality Assurance Manager.
+Leveraging his fashion expertise, Hankins quickly advanced within the company.
+Within two months, he was promoted to the position of in-house designer in the Minority Supplier Development Division at JCPenney's corporate headquarters in Dallas.

 Antthony left JCPenney in 1994 when he founded Ramone Moya Ltd. which was the umbrella company for the AMH Group and Antthony Mark Hankins Inc. JCPenney agreed to carry his initial line.
 The first article about the company ran in the July 2, 1994, issue of the Dallas Morning News headlined "Breaking Out of the Pattern" written by Maria Halkias.

 Once his exclusivity with JCPenney expired he also marketed to Target with his line called "Authentics" and Kmart with "Anjalise."
 His ready to wear collections were also featured in Nordstrom and Sears.
 By 1996 he had revenues of $40 million in annual sales.

 All of Antthony's designs are created in the United States.
 He has had success selling worldwide in PX stores for the Army and Air Force Exchange Service (AAFES).

 He was next approached by Black Entertainment Television to do a home-shopping program called BET Shop which had a direct connection to the Home Shopping Network.
 On March 31, 1996, he had his first appearance on HSN.
-He is now in his seventeenth year as a designer on the Home Shopping Network for ready-wear-fashions.
+He is now in his 30th year as a designer on the Home Shopping Network for ready-wear-fashions.